NVIDIA/NeMo-Curator/docs/user-guide/index.rst

 :ref:`NeMo Curator on Kubernetes <data-curator-kubernetes>` Demonstration of how to run the NeMo Curator on a Dask Cluster deployed on top of Kubernetes

-:ref:`NeMo Curator with NeMo SDK <data-curator-nemo-sdk>` Example of how to use NeMo Curator with NeMo SDK to run on various platforms
+:ref:`NeMo Curator with NeMo Run <data-curator-nemo-run>` Example of how to use NeMo Curator with NeMo Run to run on various platforms

 :ref:`Best Practices <data-curator-best-practices>`
    A collection of suggestions on how to best use NeMo Curator to curate your dataset